DO YOU WANT TO WOW YOUR BRAND-NEW COACHING CLIENTS WITH AN OUTSTANDING WELCOME PACK? THEN YOU'RE IN THE RIGHT PLACE.

-Don’t stop your marketing once you made the sale.
-Because the truth is that your marketing never ends.
-So, why not knock the socks off your new coaching clients with something they’d have never expected: a well-thought-through greeting kit that gets them excited about the coaching journey ahead.
+As you’re here, let’s knock your new coaching client’s socks off with something they’d have never expected: a well-thought-through greeting kit that gets them excited about the coaching journey ahead.

-…why post-purchase dissonance (or buyer’s remorse) is real, and how you can alleviate it.
+…why post-purchase dissonance (a.k.a. buyer’s remorse) is real, and how you can alleviate it.

 …how a coaching welcome booklet fits into your overall onboarding process.

 …the five do’s of creating a coaching welcome packet that rocks.